Austria: taverns, terraces, and heritage

 It makes sense, therefore, to begin a tour of Austria with a visit to one of the city’s many Heurigen—wine taverns that are owned and run by small growers serving their own wines, a long tradition in the capital.
-The Austrian tourist board (www.austria.info) has information on where and how to find the best Heurigen.
-There is also a tourist train—the Vienna Heurigen Express(www.liliputbahn.com)—that runs through the picturesque growing districts of Kahlenberg and Grinzberg to and from Nussdorf, with spectacular views out over the city below.
+The Austrian tourist board, www.austria.info has information on where and how to get to the best Heurigen.
+There is also a tourist train—the Vienna Heurigen Express; www.liliputbahn.com—that runs through the picturesque growing districts of Kahlenberg and Ginzberg to and from Nussdorf, with spectacular views of the city below.

-Austria’s red-wine heartland may have come to the world’s attention more recently than its famous white-wine vineyards, and it may not attract quite as many tourists, but the warm, sunny climate and peaceful, rural feel of this corner of eastern Austria, near the border with Hungary, is well worth a visit.
-Book a room in the charming guesthouse and restaurant Gut Purbach (www.gutpurbach.at) in the attractive village of the same name, tour by bike or car around Lake Neusiedl, and, ensuring you’ve booked appointments in advance of your trip (which you can do at www.austrianwine.com), make a beeline for top producers of Zweigelt, Blaufränkisch, and St Laurent reds, including Pittnauer (www.weingut-pittnauer.at), Judith Beck (www.weingut-beck.at), Moric (www.moric.at), and Umathum (www.umathum.at).
+Austria’s red wine heartland may have come to the world’s attention more recently than its famous white vineyards, and it may not attract quite as many tourists, but the warm, sunny climate and peaceful rural feel of this corner of eastern Austria near the border with Hungary is well worth a visit.
+Book a room in the charming guesthouse-cum-restaurant Gut Purbach (www.gutpurbach.at) in the attractive, eponymous village, take a bike or car around Lake Neusiedl and, ensuring you’ve booked appointments in advance of your trip (again making use of www.austrianwine.com), make a beeline for top producers of Zweigelt, Blaufränkisch, and St Laurent reds such as Pittnauer (www.weingut-pittnauer.at), Judith Beck (www.weingut-beck.at), Moric (www.moric.at), and Umathum (www.umathum.at).

 With its clean-line modernist interior, this stylish Vienna hotel has been designed with wine in mind at all times, with each suite named after a famous Austrian winemaker.

-A lovely 17-room guesthouse run by historic Wachau producer Nikolaihof, offering a convenient base for visiting not only the estate’s winery and restaurant but the whole of the region.
+A fine 17-room guesthouse run by historic Wachau producer Nikolaihof, offering a convenient base for visiting the estate’s winery and restaurant, but the whole of the Wachau region.

 For more restaurants with award-winning wine lists click here.